 Over time, the applied GAPS reaped great results for Emil and Lugano.
 When Emil first joined the project, he only managed to harvest 1.5 tonnes of coffee per season.
 But after attending the trainings on GAPs, he encouraged Lugano to also join and together they applied what they learned in their farm.
 As a result, their harvests have gradually increased over time and in the 2020/2021 season, they harvested 5.5 tonnes.
 Their proceeds have also multiplied; in 2013 their annual income was 7,500,000 TSH (2,128 USD), but last year (2020), their annual income was TSH 22,000,000/= (9,486 USD).

 “As an agronomist, it’s always a pleasure to see how my work transforms the lives of coffee farming households, especially seeing women getting involved in production activities.” – Mwajuma Hamisi, HRNS Agronomist/farmer trainer

 Lugano (left) and Mwajuma Hamisi an HRNS Agronomist/farmer trainer

 More revenue has enabled Emil and Lugano to go beyond meeting their family’s basic needs.
 They renovated their house which had deteriorated over time since it was also inherited from Emil’s parents.
 Thereafter Emil and Lugano expanded their farming businesses with piggery and beekeeping.
+For them producing coffee in Tanzania is much more.
 But what Emil and his wife are most proud of is the fact that they have been able to educate their six children.
 Their last-born son (24) is in his final year of university and his degree was paid for using the family’s farm proceeds.
 Educating his children to the level of university means so much to Emil because he did not have the opportunity to go beyond primary school and wanted his children to have more education and opportunities than he did.

 Some of the family’s pigs